-In such exciting times, to recognise this new growing field of research, BMC Developmental biology, BMC Ecology and BMC Evolutionary biology jointly announce the launch of the thematic series on ecological and evolutionary developmental biology (Eco-evo-devo for short).
+In such exciting times, to recognise this new growing field of research, BMC Developmental biology, BMC Ecology and BMC Evolutionary biology jointly announce the launch of the thematic series (special issue) on ecological and evolutionary developmental biology (Eco-evo-devo for short).

 We invite researchers working on eco-evo-devo to submit to this thematic series.
 It considers all aspects of eco-evo-devo that includes but not limited to the effect of nutrition, predators, competitors, climate and other environmental cues on development.
 The special issues accepts manuscripts on all model systems (Plants, animals and microbes) on topics including epigenetics inheritance, methylation and development, endocrine signalling and hormone biology, genomic and transcriptomic analyses, developmental plasticity, ancestral developmental potential, stochastic variation, speciation, social interactions and others, as crosstalk between ecology and developmental biology influencing evolution theory.